XRPLF/xrpl-dev-portal/docs/concepts/tokens/fungible-tokens/rippling.md

 # The No Ripple Flag

-Accounts that do not want to allow rippling can set the No Ripple flag.
-If you set the No Ripple flag on two of its trust lines, other accounts cannot use those trust lines to ripple payments through your account.
+Accounts that do not want to allow rippling can enable the No Ripple flag.
+If you enable the No Ripple flag on two of your trust lines, other accounts cannot use that pair of trust lines to ripple payments through your account.
+However, if you have any other trust lines that do not have the No Ripple flag enabled, payments can still ripple through your account as long as _one_ of the trust lines involved does not have No Ripple enabled.

 ## Using No Ripple

 The No Ripple flag can only be enabled on a trust line if the address has a positive or zero balance.
 This is so that the feature cannot be abused to remove the obligation the trust line balance represents.

-To enable the No Ripple flag, send a `TrustSet` transaction with the `tfSetNoRipple` flag.
-To disable the No Ripple flag, send a `TrustSet` transaction with the `tfClearNoRipple` flag.
+To enable the No Ripple flag, send a [TrustSet transaction][] with the `tfSetNoRipple` flag.
+To disable the No Ripple flag, send a TrustSet transaction with the `tfClearNoRipple` flag.

 ## Looking up No Ripple status